Category: 1970s Cold Cases

 There were no signs of injury or trauma to her body.
 X-rays and fingerprinting turned up nothing.
 Hudock ran toxicology tests to look for drugs or poison in her system, but if he found anything, it was never released to the public.

-The initial investigation revealed that the body was carried to the site, in other words, she wasn’t killed there, and the young woman died 48 to 72 hours before she was found.
+The initial investigation revealed that the body was carried to the site, and the young woman died 48 to 72 hours before she was found.

 Luzerne County Detective James Grace told the Standard-Speaker that they were checking with schools for a missing girl, just in case she was younger than the estimate, and her description was being circulated to police departments in an eight-state area.